 Bernie Sanders on the Federal Budget & National Debt

-The United States currently faces a $468 billion deficit.
-There are many politicians who want to reduce this deficit by cutting back on social programs.
-For years Bernie Sanders has sharply criticized politicians who support such policies – which he considers regressive – as seen here in his fiery 2003 exchange with former Federal Reserve Chairman Alan Greenspan:
+Many politicians want to reduce the deficit by cutting back on social programs.
+Meanwhile, defense spending increases each year.
+For years, Bernie Sanders has sharply criticized politicians who support such policies – which he considers regressive – as seen here in his fiery 2003 exchange with former Federal Reserve Chairman Alan Greenspan:

 Bernie has different ideas: